First-year Honors Students

 Beginning your first full semester of college is an exciting transition.
 The Honors College has designed orientation activities especially for you as Honors students, in partnership with the Ignition Orientation staff.
 This page outlines the orientation and first-semester Honors experiences for first-year students in the University Honors Program.

-All students entering KSU with fewer than 15 credit hours must enroll in KSU 1101, the first-year seminar during their first semester.
-First-year Honors Program students are required to enroll in an Honors section of KSU 1101/H. These small, discussion-based seminars introduce you to KSU's Honors Program and prepare you to be very successful in Honors, at KSU, and beyond through the development of the 8 Foundations of Honors Learning and in the Honors Program.
+The first two are preferred because they are small, discussion-based seminars.
+All three options introduce you to KSU's Honors Program and prepare you to be very successful in Honors, at KSU, and beyond through the development of the 8 Foundations of Honors Learning.

-Students in both Honors First-Year Experiences are assigned an Honors Peer Mentor.
+Students in Honors First-Year Experiences are assigned Honors Peer Mentors.
 Honors Peer Mentors are current Honors students who have taken the KSU 1101/H course or previously served as a Peer Mentor.
 They will serve as resources and guides during your first semester in KSU's Honors Program.

 Honors Housing Living-Learning Community